alderhilldigital/gitbook-getting-started-with-linux/bash-and-running-scripts.md

 Exit and save by pressing Ctrl+x and Y for yes.

 To run this script, it needs to executed.
-We can add execute permissions by running the following command
+We can add execute permissions by running the following [chmod](https://nowthistechnology.gitbooks.io/command-line-essentials/content/chmod.html) command.

 `chmod +x test.sh`

+The script can now be executed

+`./test.sh`